cogsys-tuebingen/jaco2_ros/README.md

 You can publish commands to the Jaco 2 on topics with:
 ```
 <node_name>/in/x
 ```
-- joint_velocity Topic
+- **joint_velocity topic:**
--- to publish joint velocities to the controller publish our velocity with at least a rate of 20 Hz.
+To publish joint velocities to the controller publish our velocity with at least a rate of 20 Hz.
 Otherwise your comands will be ignored.
 Be carfull while publishing velocities, collisions are currently not avoided!
 ### Action Server
 Currently, we have 3 action servers to control the arm: